 It was a year of milestones at the School of Professional & Extended Studies.
-Among many things, 2017 marked the 70th anniversary of the flagship Washington Semester Program, and it also marked the launch of our two scholarship funds -- the David C. Brown Scholarship Fund, named after WSP's long-serving dean, and the School of Professional & Extended Studies Dean's Fund to support students from underserved communities.
+Among many things, 2017 marked the 70th anniversary of the flagship Washington Semester Program, and it also marked the launch of our two scholarship funds -- the David C. Brown Scholarship Fund and the School of Professional & Extended Studies Dean's Fund to support students from underserved communities.
 It was our first full year of operation of our mid-career graduate degrees, certificates, and executive education offerings, which include six multi-disciplinary Masters' of Arts degrees and graduate certificates in applied fields as well as certification classes in leadership coaching for organizational performance and human resources.

 Our students made it to Forbes 30 under 30, signed book deals, and shared their expertise.
 Better yet, our readers followed along with us all year long, and responded warmly to our most important stories to date.
 Need to catch up?
 Here are our 10 most-read articles of the year.